What's new in Angular 6?

 Ivy

-With every new Angular release, folks at Google try to make the framework faster by applying various improvements and enhancements.
-In this latest released they introduced a new rendering engine called Ivy.
+With every Angular release, Google tries to squeeze more speed out of the framework.
+This time they’ve introduced a new rendering engine called Ivy.

-These benefits include faster build cycles and smaller builds.
-Furthermore, the way Ivy has been written it is now possible to debug templates (including the addition of breakpoints).
+Those benefits include faster build cycles and smaller bundles.
+Ivy also makes it possible to debug templates (you can set breakpoints in them now).

 Locality